 FHA loans work similarly to any of the other five main types of mortgage loans; you borrow a lump sum from a lender to purchase a home, then repay that loan balance, plus interest, over the loan term.

-FHA loans allow homebuyers to borrow up to 96.5% of a home’s value.[2]
+FHA loans allow homebuyers to borrow up to 96.5% of a home’s value (known as the loan-to-value (LTV) ratio).[2]
 This means you could potentially buy a home with a down payment of as little as 3.5% through an FHA loan.
-Additionally, you could potentially for grant programs that effectively reduce the down payment even further.
+Additionally, you could apply for down payment assistance programs to further reduce the down payment amount required.

 However, not all borrowers who qualify for an FHA loan will qualify for this extremely low downpayment option.
 Depending on multiple factors, such as credit scores, annual income, and current debts, some qualified FHA borrowers may be required to put more money down.